+Fire, smoke and burglar alarms

+Visually inspected.

-1 appliances.
-Heating is from a system of modern electric Rointe electric panel heaters distributed throughout the property.
-There are a number of older style units within the bedrooms.
-There is an insulated hot water tank with immersion heater within the understair cupboard.
-This provides domestic hot water.
-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
-I did not lift any hatches of view chambers.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-The new Fire and Smoke Alarm Standard came in to force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
+No test whatsoever were carried out to any systems or appliances.

+There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
+The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
-Inter-linked smoke detectors were noted.
+Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.

+The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.

+We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
+This of course should be confirmed by your legal advisor.

+Smoke detectors were noted.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection

+Only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.

 If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.

 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.

 An inspection for Japanese Knotweed was not carried out.

 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.

 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.